Tag: Saint Hildegard

 Pope John Paul II (2005)

-Thanks to his unshakable tenacity, Pope John Paul II helps to change the course of history: the fall of the Berlin Wall in 1989 decrees the collapse of Communism.
-But the Pope does not stop being the voice of Christ, even among the injustices of the capitalistic Western world, and even among the provocations and challenges of modern times.
+Thanks to his unshakable tenacity, Pope John Paul II helps change the course of history, including the fall of the Berlin Wall in 1989.
+He remains the voice of Christ even amid the injustices of the modern world.

 The Jewelers Shop (1988)